Pavin Smith Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Pavin Smith (.081 batting average in his past 10 games), take on starting pitcher Karl Kauffmann and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+The Arizona Diamondbacks, including Pavin Smith (.103 batting average in his past 10 games), battle starter Dinelson Lamet and the Colorado Rockies at Chase Field, Wednesday at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Red Sox.
+He racked up three RBI (going 1-for-3 with a home run and a walk) in his last game against the Rockies.

 Pavin Smith Game Info & Props vs. the Rockies